 Chili Con Carne… My Style!

 Grated cheddar cheese, cream cheese, guacamole… whatever you prefer!
-I kept it simple this time and went for some grated cheese, chopped raw onion and some fresh cilantro leaves.
+I kept it simple this time and went for some grated cheese, chopped raw onion and a handful of fresh cilantro leaves.

-You can replace the spices in this recipe by homemade taco seasoning!
+You can replace the ground spices in this recipe by homemade taco seasoning!
 Making your own spice mix at home is yet another fun thing to do.